rossetti/KSLBook/docs/03-Chapter3.md

 algorithm for generating normal random variables.
 Generate 1000
 $N(\mu = 2, \sigma = 0.75)$ random variables via this method.
 Report the
 minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
+Assign stream 1 to $U_1$ and stream 2 $U_2$.
 :::

 ***

 :::{.exercise #ch3P31}
 In the popular English game of Hazard, a player must first determine which of the five numbers from 5-9 will be the “main” point.
 The player does this by rolling two dice until such time as the point sum equals one of these five numbers.
 The player then rolls again.
 He/she wins if the point sum of this roll corresponds with the “main” point as follows: main 5 corresponds with a point sum of 5, main 6 corresponds with a point sum of 6 or 7, main 7 corresponds with sum 7 or 11, main 8 corresponds with sum 8 or 12, and main 9 corresponds with sum 9.
 The player loses if, having taken on a main point of 5 or 9, he/she then rolls a sum of 11 or 12, or by rolling a sum of 11 against a main of 6 or 8, or by rolling a sum of 12 against a main of 7.
 In every other situation, the sum thrown becomes the player’s “chance” point.
 From here on the player rolls two dice until either the “chance” point (player wins) or the “main” point (player loses) reappears.

 Using the KSL verify via simulation that the probability of the player winning is equal to 0.5228, where the main and the chance points contribute 0.1910 and 0.3318, respectively, to the probability of winning.
 Estimate the probabilities to within 4 decimal places of accuracy.
+Use stream 1 for your sampling.
 :::